MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 appcenter codepush release-react -a <ownerName>/<appName> -d test-variant-one
 ```
 > [!NOTE]
 > The total user count that's reported in your deployment's "Install Metrics" will take into account users that have "switched" from one deployment to another.
-For example, if your **Production** deployment currently reports having 1 total user, but you dynamically switch that user to **Staging**, then the **Production** deployment would report 0 total users, while **Staging** would report 1 (the user that just switched).
+For example, if your **Production** deployment currently reports having 1 total user, but you dynamically switch that user to **Staging**, then the **Production** deployment would report 0 total users, while **Staging** would report 1 (the user that switched).
 This behavior allows you to accurately track your release adoption, even in the event of using a runtime-based deployment redirection solution.